How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 Key Features of DILF

-• The DILF is for individuals learning French and want to get an official certification of their primary language proficiency.
+- The DILF is for individuals learning French who want an official certification for their primary language proficiency.

-• The test has 4 sections — Compréhension Orale (Listening), Compréhension Écrite (Reading), Production Orale (Speaking), and Production Écrite (Writing).
+- The test has four sections: Compréhension Orale (Listening), Compréhension Écrite (Reading), Production Orale (Speaking), and Production Écrite (Writing).

 2. DELF and DALF